What Are the Best Alternatives to Lending Money to Loved Ones?

 Mums for whom family is the core of their lives can feel confused regarding which road to take when loved ones are going through a hard time financially.
-On the one hand, we can feel tempted to help them out of their bind: on the other hand, money can change relationships in ways we may not foresee.
+On the one hand, we can feel tempted to help them out of their bind by lending money: on the other hand, money can change relationships in ways we may not foresee.
 In this post, we look into ways we can help kickstart our family’s financial future.

 Lending is Not the Only Answer

 Lending may arise from a caring place and a desire to be supportive, but it nearly always changes the relationship between lender and borrower.
 Those who borrow may feel so grateful that they may lose their voice; i.e. the relationship can become less ‘equal’ than it used to be.

 Asking for money back can also be problematic in the case of non-payment; we are not simply creditors but also family members and we can feel incredibly guilty about requesting payment of the debt.

 Finally, by simply handing out money every time a child or other family member is in a financial bind, we are depriving them of learning important skills such as how to save, calculate interest, or invest.
 Also, life may not always have been easy for us; we may have had to take on a second job or lead a more frugal life when we were younger, yet these were vital in terms of teaching us about the value of money and effort.